 Reporting a Compliance Concern

-The Hotline serves as a confidential channel for employees to report or seek guidance on possible compliance issues.
+The Hotline serves as a channel for employees to report or seek guidance on possible compliance issues.
 It is supported by a third party vendor and staffed by professionals.
-It is available to Columbia personnel through the telephone and the internet with confidential intake and report handling and options to report anonymously.
+It is available to Columbia personnel through the telephone and the internet with the option to report anonymously.

 Columbia expects members of the University community to inform the appropriate contacts if they have observed unethical, illegal, or suspicious activity.
 Those who have concerns about possible noncompliance with federal, state, or local laws and regulations or University policies are expected to report promptly.